 This can look as if you are unprepared for your interview.
-By all means, have notes to hand just in-case you lose track of your thoughts, however, don’t rely on them 100%.
+By all means, have notes to hand just-in-case you lose track of your thoughts, however, don’t rely on them 100%.
 If you show your thought process when answering questions, this seems a lot more natural than reeling off a prepared speech whilst staring at a piece of paper.

 7. Schedule a mock interview.

 Many recruitment companies offer interview advice and preparation.
 For example, Detail2Recruitment run through possible interview questions, so that you can prepare and refine your answers.
-If you have applied to a company directly, you could always ask a family member to practice interviewing techniques with you.
+If you have applied to a company directly, you could always ask a family member to practise interviewing techniques with you.

 8. Don’t display inappropriate usernames or email addresses.

 It’s likely that your personal email address and online usernames were set up when you were much younger.
 We all know someone who regrets their teenage email address!
 Therefore, it’s important to update your visible account settings online, after all, these will be the first things your interviewer lays eyes on.